 Not as versatile as a rimmed baking sheet

-If you’re searching for a rimless pan, this cookie sheet from Vollrath offers durability and performance without the limitations of a rimmed edge.
-This is ideal if you want to slide your baked goods off the pan and right onto a cooling rack.
+If you’re searching for a rimless cookie sheet pan, this cookie sheet from Vollrath offers durability and performance without the limitations of a rimmed edge.
 You’ll notice that it’s thicker than most pans because it has to be; a rolled edge rim normally provides structural stability, so this pan relies on heavy, 10-gauge aluminum to resist warping.
-Two ends are raised, giving a hand-hold to make it easier to lift the pan in and out of the oven.
+Two ends are raised, giving a handhold to make it easier to lift the pan in and out of the oven.

-The only caveat is that this sheet pan is less versatile than a traditional rimmed pan.
+The few caveats are that this sheet pan is less versatile than a traditional rimmed pan.
 Without a rim, it can’t hold pan juices or oil, so you’ll have to be mindful of what you’re cooking.
 Additionally, since the metal's so thick, it takes longer to fully warm up in the oven.
 You'll have to be flexible with cooking times and be ready to check on the baking progress often.